 Application evaluation process

-A fee of £319 will be payable for a new application and £151 to renew the licence.
+A fee of £320 will be payable for a new application and £260 for a renewal application.
 Local authorities must have regard to the following when considering an application for a pet shop licence:

 - that animals will be kept in suitable accommodation, for example in regards to temperature, size, lighting, ventilation and cleanliness